 Do Firms Strategically Internalize Disclosure Spillovers?
 Evidence from Cash-Financed M&As

 We investigate whether managers internalize the spillover effects of their disclosure on the stock price of related firms and strategically alter their disclosure decisions when doing so is beneficial.
-Using data on firm-initiated disclosures during all-cash acquisitions, we find that acquirers strategically generate news that they expect will depress the target’s stock price.
-The strategy leads to lower target returns during the negotiation period when the takeover price is being determined and results in a lower target premium.
-Our results are consistent with expected spillovers influencing the timing and content of firms’ disclosures.
+Using data on firm-initiated disclosures during all-cash acquisitions, we find evidence consistent with acquirers strategically generating news that they expect will depress the target’s stock price.
+Our results suggest the disclosure strategy leads to lower target returns during the negotiation period when the takeover price is being determined and results in a lower target premium.
+These findings are robust to a battery of specifications and falsification tests.
+Our results are consistent with expected spillovers influencing the timing and content of firms’ disclosures in M&A transactions.

 Suggested Citation: Suggested Citation